TencentMediaLab/GME/GME Developer Manual/Xbox One Developer Manual/Xbox One SDK Project Configuration_en.md

 ### 2. Import SDK related files
 Copy "gmesdk.lib" to the project folder.

 Copy "gmesdk.dll" to the exe output directory.

 ### 3. Add to the project
 Add the "gmesdk.lib" file on the attribute page of the project:Linker -> Input -> Additional Dependencies.

-Add the "gmesdk.lib" directory on the attribute page of the project:Linker -> Generral -> Additional Library Directories.
+Add the directory of "gmesdk.lib" on the attribute page of the project:Linker -> Generral -> Additional Library Directories.